Beef Barley Soup

 To me, this is the difference between a good soup recipe and an amazing, drool worthy soup recipe, so we do hope you give it a try!

-As my mom literally always says…there are a few steps to making this beef soup but it’s well worth it.
-Start by trimming a 2 1/2 pound chuck roast, removing all big pieces of fat and visible silver skin from the beef.
+• Start by trimming a 2 1/2 pound chuck roast.
+Remove all big pieces of fat and visible silver skin from the beef.
+Dice the beef into bite sized pieces like you see here:

-Cubed beef pieces for soup recipe
+cubes of beef for making soup

-Now gather up your vegetables.
-For this soup recipe we have carrots, celery and onions, the garlic will come later.
-Cut the vegetables into slightly larger pieces, rounds instead of a small dice on the carrots, for instance.
+• For the vegetables, we like carrots, celery and onions (the garlic will come later).
+Cut the vegetables into slightly larger pieces, rounds instead of a small dice on the carrots.
+The vegetables will be simmering for about an hour and a half so we don’t want them to fall apart.

-Cook the vegetables for 5 minutes until softened, add the garlic and season with salt and pepper.
-Stir in tomato paste and then deglaze the pot with your favorite red wine.
+• Cook the vegetables for 5 minutes until softened, add the garlic and season with salt and pepper.
+Stir in tomato paste and then deglaze the pot with your favorite dry red wine.
 Doesn’t have to be the priciest bottle, but definitely not cooking wine.

-Beef Barely Soup in a pot with a ladle
+beef barley soup in pot with ladle

 Can I Make This Soup Recipe Ahead Of Time?